framosimaging/documentation/FSMEcosystem/ProductDocumentation/FFA/index.md

 ![FFA-1](FFA-1.png)

-**Figure 10: Block Diagram of components in MIPI CSI-2 chain with optional FFA on top FSM chain.
+**Figure**: Block Diagram of components in MIPI CSI-2 chain with optional FFA on top FSM chain.

 As an example, Figure 10 shows the block diagram of two FSMs connected to a processor board with their appropriate adapters (FSA, FPA).
 In the